[Al-Hudaybiya and] Lessons from the Prophet Muhammad's Diplomacy

 Given the vigorous U.S. tradition of free speech - indeed, its near-sanctity - American Muslims might be advised that they can best protect the Prophet Muhammad's reputation (as well as forward the other views of most concern to them) not by demanding silence, much less by threatening those who disagree, but by convincing the audience of their views.
 The sooner they accept this approach, the better they will represent their interests and the healthier the American body politic will be.

 Sep.
-1, 1999 update: For more on this subject, see my weblog entry, "Arafat and the Treaty of Hudaybiya - Updates."
+10, 1999 update: For reactions to this article and what others said about Hudaybiya, see my weblog entry, "Arafat and the Treaty of Hudaybiya - The Controversy."

 Comment on this item